-I received this cool article from a friend of mine who will graduate this summer with a PhD in neuroanatomy.
+I received this cool article from a friend of mine who has a PhD in neuroanatomy.

 It’s about a research project underway at DARPA (a top-secret organization known for creating military technology).
 They’re experimenting with electrical stimulation of the vagus nerve, and how it can be used to help soldiers rapidly learn foreign languages.